 Main topics of future research

-mFISH evaluation of the biological effeciveness of therapeutic proton beams (150 MeV and SOBP, the DLNP medical technical complex) on human normal (lymphocytes) and tumor (Cal51 carcinoma) cells.
+mFISH evaluation of the biological effectiveness of therapeutic proton beams (150 MeV and of SOBP proton beams, the DLNP medical technical complex) on human normal (lymphocytes) and tumor (Cal51 carcinoma) cells.
 The action of accelerated protons on human normal and tumor cells has not yet been studied by the mFISH method.

-mFISH evaluation of the biological effeciveness of 30–50 MeV/n 14N and other ions at the U400M (FLNR).
+mFISH evaluation of the biological effectiveness of 30–50 MeV/n 14N and other ions at the U400M (FLNR).
 The action of 30–50 MeV/n heavy ion beams, which have high biological effectiveness, has not yet been studied.

 To contribute to space research-relevant radiation risk assessment, the evaluation of long-term consequences of radiation exposure will be performed.
 In parallel to in vivo studies of the radiation-induced CNS damage (see Molecular Radiobiology and Radiation Physiology), it is planned (this requires no additional number of animals) to evaluate CA induction in bone marrow and blood cells of animals (mice, rats) at different times after exposure (up to 6–8 months) to γ-rays, protons (DLNP MTC), and 250–800 MeV/n heavy ions (Nuclotron).
 For this study, mFISH will be combined with the standard metaphase assay.